We compare what's there to find the best deals for you.

 As you might expect from Spain’s sixth-biggest airport, Alicante-Elche Airport (ALC) receives an even wider array of nonstop services from virtually every international hub up and down the UK.

-The budget airline options to Alicante include Monarch, Norwegian and Thomson Airlines.
+The budget airline options to Alicante include Norwegian and TUI.
 But if you’d rather not travel with a low-cost carrier, British Airways has year-round flights to Alicante from London Gatwick and London City (LCY), while Spanish national carrier Iberia also flies regularly from London Gatwick.

 It takes around two days and 16 hours to reach Murcia by (mostly high-speed) train from London.
 Not fast, then, but if you can spare the time it makes for an indulgent, romantic experience.
 Break the journey overnight – or perhaps for longer – in Barcelona, and then leave from Barcelona Sants station at midday to arrive at Murcia del Carmen station just before 7pm.